-The Keil Demo Tools include a compiler, assembler, and linker.
-The limits of the demo version are 1) the resulting object code is limited to 2 kB and 2) the floating point library is not included.
+The Keil Demo Toolset includes a compiler, assembler, and linker.
+See "5.2.2.
+Keil Demonstration C51 C Compiler" for more details about the demo tools.
 ToolStick Terminal communicates with the target microcontroller's UART through the ToolStick Base Adapter.
 It can also read/write the two GPIO pins available on the ToolStick Base Adapter.